 Lemon lovers rejoice!
-Grab a few lemons and make this lemon poppyseed bread- that is so tender and moist and topped with a lemon glaze.
-The tartness of the lemons pairs wonderfully with the pop of the poppy seeds in this soft, and moist quick bread.
-Or bake it in a bundt pan and call it a cake.
-Whatever puts a smile on your face.
+Grab a few lemons and make this lemon poppyseed pound cake- that is so tender and moist and topped with a lemon glaze.
+The tartness of the lemons pairs wonderfully with the pop of the poppy seeds in this soft, and moist pound cake.

 So it’s mid-January here in the Boston area.
 That means COLD, COLD, COLD.
 And sometimes snow.
 And sunshine?
 Not so much.
 So I will get my dose of sunshine from my kitchen.
 Thank you very much.

-Like this bread.
+Like this lemon poppyseed pound cake.
 And I’ll serve it alongside a cup of afternoon tea.
 Put on some fuzzy socks and pretend I’m somewhere on a beach.
 A girl can dream.

-Ok back to reality.
-This lemon bread bursting with poppy seeds is everything you want in a quick bread – soft, moist, tart, sweet, a little crunch – and easy to make.
-Basically, I had to give these loaves away before I ate them all.
+And today it’s lemon and poppyseeds time to shine!
+Let’s just say I basically, I had to give these loaves away before I ate them all.
 Because I’m pretty sure two slices before dinner doesn’t count as an appetizer.

 Bread Or Cake?

 Great question.
 Although I baked this in a loaf pan, this is technically a pound cake.
 So you can bake this in a loaf pan and get two loaves, or bake in a bundt pan for a pretty presentation.

 For the cake: